carrtesy/TSADBench/README.md

-# TSAD
+# TSADBench

-This repository contains time series anomaly detection datasets, models, and their implementations.
+This repository contains Time-Series Anomaly Detection datasets, models, and their implementations.

 ## Dataset preparation